At a Glance

 About Groupon, Inc.

-Headquartered in Chicago, Groupon has reduced its global footprint from more than 45 countries to 15 core countries it believes have the greatest growth potential.
-North America is Groupon's largest market, accounting for about 60% of net sales.
-International markets, primarily the EMEA region, account for the remaining 40%.
+Headquartered in Chicago, Groupon focuses its business on 15 core countries.
+North America is Groupon's largest market, accounting for over 60% of net sales.
+International markets, account for the remaining 40%.

-Its North American merchant sales representatives and support staff are mostly based at offices in Chicago and Phoenix.
+Its North American merchant sales representatives and support staff are mostly based at offices in Chicago.
 It also has two US data centers in California and one in Ireland.

 Sales and Marketing